mattlianje/loquax/README.md

     ),
 )
 ```
-Once you've got a handle on individual morphisms, it's time to start collecting them!
-`MorphismStore` helps you to organize your morphisms in a neat and structured way.
+`MorphismStore` helps you to organize your morphisms ...
 ```python
 from loquax.abstractions import MorphismStore

 # Assuming morphism1, morphism2, morphism3 are predefined Morphism objects...
 morphism_store = MorphismStore([morphism1, morphism2, morphism3])
 ```
-With a well-organized `MorphismStore`, applying transformations becomes a breeze.

-Make use of the `apply_all` method to apply all transformations in your MorphismStore to a given syllable or phoneme sequence, in the order they were added to the store.
+And more importantly, use of the `apply_all` method to apply all transformations in your MorphismStore to a given syllable or phoneme sequence, in the order they were added to the store.

 This way, you can simulate a chain of transformations or even model complex linguistic phenomena with a single function call.
 ```python